gretzuni

 Re-presencing the postdigital trace

-The post begins with an autoethnographic narrative of the book’s progress before outlining some of its key ideas.
-It concludes with the NLC2022 presentation which encapsulates the central goal of the book and is the clearest section of this post, which itself re-presences a trace of (digital) traces.
+The post begins with an autoethnographic narrative of the anti-textbook’s progress before outlining some of its key ideas.
+It concludes with the NLC2022 presentation which encapsulates the central goal of the anti-textbook and is the clearest section of this post, which itself re-presences a trace of (digital) traces.

-The book began with the working title Postdigital interculturality to reference the increasing ubiquity of digital culture and the differing world cultural interpretations that are interacting or converging.
+The anti-textbook began with the working title Postdigital interculturality to reference the increasing ubiquity of digital culture and the differing world cultural interpretations that are interacting or converging.
 One of the greatest difficulties in preparing this book has been figuring out how to articulate the need for epistemic fluency (Goodyear & Markauskaite 2017) that emerges as different epistemic world views interact while also speaking to the specialized context of my own epistemic domain, philology and culture.
+There have been false starts in coordinating all the contexts: learning is process reality in search of novel togetherness.

-The “postdigital” focus of the book, indicated in the current working title Re-presencing the Postdigital Trace, is inspired by Petar Jandrić’s journal, Postidigital Science and Education, with foundational articles in the first issue.
+The “postdigital” focus of the anti-textbook, indicated in the current working title Re-presencing the Postdigital Trace, is inspired by Petar Jandrić’s journal, Postidigital Science and Education, with foundational articles in the first issue.
 Digital technology is being integrated into so many different areas of our lives that it is changing the overall context in which we live.
 How do we assemble and articulate, or re-presence, traces of the postdigital experience as human beings, and do so meaningfully?
 What about it is worth thinking about and developing (Goodyear & Retalis 2010)?
+If these questions are to be open-ended and contributory, they cannot be served by a textbook.

 Why meta-

-To be an ‘articulate’ member of society in the postdigital age (one able to connect by joints, or actively interrelate), and in response to emerging knowledge ecologies such as postdisciplinary “postdigital-biodigital” (Peters, Jandrić & Hayes 2021), one needs to develop meta-level postdisciplinary skills.
+To be an ‘articulate’ member of society in the postdigital age, and in response to emerging knowledge domains such as postdisciplinary “postdigital-biodigital” (Peters, Jandrić & Hayes 2021), one needs to develop meta-level postdisciplinary skills.
 These are linked “to hugely important aspects of our social lives such as freedom, justice and democracy”.
 They combine, for example, “the analog and the digital, the biological and the informational” while being “based on a high-order convergence between foundational disciplines, in which none of the foundational disciplines remain unchanged” (Peters, Jandrić & Hayes 2021).
 Models for meta-level understanding include that set out by cybernetics, systems theory, pattern design, or what Nora Bateson describes as symmathesy.
-The involvement of meta-level understanding also implies a need for continued learning, thus the stress on learning models and pedagogy in the book.
+The involvement of meta-level understanding also implies a need for continued learning, thus the stress on learning models and pedagogy in the anti-textbook.

 Historical points of departure

-The book will attempt to identify the postidigtal ansatzpunkt not of literature but of forms of coding perpetuated through publication and education (Stiegler 2018).
+The anti-textbook will examine the grid of interpretation of the code informing publication and education (Stiegler 2018; Ricoeur 1991).
 It will then attempt to diagnose them, as Stiegler urges we do in his work on the pharmakon (e.g.).

 Technology is a test of whether we have learned, historically, to seek holistic health in what we do and make.
 Can we take a moment to consider what traces we are leaving behind, both individually and collectively?

 Such consideration brings up the problems of planned obsolescence and no-longer maintained repositories which lead to environmental waste and software bloat.
 In the 21st century, it is naive to be careless of the design of our tools, and not just because of environmental factors.
 Above all, more attention should be brought to what Jeff Atwood (2007) has called the software imprinting dilemma, which is to say, the difficulty of exploring software we are not already using because of the effort involved in learning something new, even if the other software is radically better.
 Additionally, we should consider the fallacy of one tool (e.g. hyperlinks are useful until they handicap deep reading), whether it makes sense to expect people of different profiles and work habits to use one type of software or service as a software substitute, and whether the protocols and source control systems in use are a help or a hindrance.
 Is it easy or difficult to begin a conversation about software use, task-at-hand, and what is valued as “good”?
-As I show in my NLC2022 presentation and paper, there are myriad experiments people are making with tools and efficiency that can easily be incorporated in the classroom in order to teach something about the digital tool in general instead of dependency on one specific tool.
+As I show in my NLC2022 presentation and paper, there are myriad experiments people have been making with tools and efficiency that can be incorporated in learning design.

 Yet, as Jean Piaget noted decades ago now, new logico-mathematical constructions both open the possibility for and require new knowledge.
-For example, Donald Knuth recommends teaching children to recognize algorithms.
 More urgently, as we face what are known as “wicked problems” today (Rittel & Webber 1973), i.e., complex problems with complex solutions, the bid to develop new knowledge of epistemic fluency (with its classical roots) can increase the chances that we can solve these problems well, together.
 In this context, we can also talk about a further need to cultivate creative, collaborative learning and the importance of decolonizing design (Tunstall 2019).

 With an eye to promote a hermeneutic practice that is more engaging than narrow horizons and bias, learning design can promote a broad understanding of the transgenerational knowledge that we are born into, which is to say, the other forms of coding perpetuated through publication, training, education, and so forth (Stiegler 2018).
 This is important at a time when artificial neural networks are being trained on data sets containing or referencing much of that knowledge (to reference an idea in my FSF editorial on the need for free software education now).

-The book’s dialogic components and related participatory prompts further aim to inquire into the resources available to us by considering expert knowledge ranging from digital privacy to esoteric programming.
-Understanding how to identify resources can help us improve our experience of guiding ourselves through the postdigital age; assembling knowledge, tools, activities people, and outcomes such that they care what is worth caring for (Markauskaite & Goodyear 2017).
+The anti-textbook’s dialogic components and related participatory prompts further aim to inquire into the resources available to us by considering expert knowledge ranging from digital privacy to esoteric programming.
+We can broaden our understanding of what it means to search as we assemble knowledge, tools, activities people, and outcomes such that they care what is worth caring for (Goodyear & Markauskaite 2017).
+For example, we can promote organizational strengths (Vivian & Hormann 2013) and use or contribute to free software.

 At NLC2022, I presented a paper at a symposium entitled, Networked learning and phenomenology: a found chord.
 My paper is called Re-presencing the Digital Trace in Networked Learning Design.
 It unpacks what I mean by the digital trace and stresses the need for a pattern design approach to teaching (Alexander 1977, Goodyear & Retalis 2010), which organically points to meta-level cognition.
 Further, it shows how taking a pattern design approach can be used as a tool to promote epistemic fluency by gaining insights into other disciplines by taking a problem-solving approach.
 To “have a pattern”, to cite the early Wiki Wiki Web, is to share a solution to a problem, like the problem of how to make the best use of technology in teaching that can also be inspired by care-ful participatory and ecological practice.